Yethiel/BriZide/readme.md

 ## Default Controls

+Controls can be set in the config.ini file.
+See the [bge docs](https://docs.blender.org/api/2.79b/bge.events.html#keys-constants) for available keys.

 Select options in the main menu with the arrow keys.
 Press `ENTER` to select a menu entry.

 + `Arrow keys`: Move ship